Home Business Food Safety

 Food allergens can be a significant hazard to those sensitive to them, whether present in the food as a deliberate ingredient or through cross contamination.

-Businesses should also be aware of their legal requirements and how to manage the risks associated with food allergens.
+Food businesses should be aware of their legal requirements and how to manage the risks associated with food allergens.

 This means that food business operators must: